 .

-COVID-19 Enhanced Health and Safety Measure
+COVID-19 Safety

 The Research

 Around 8,000 years ago, Central Portugal underwent a dramatic shift in lifestyles from hunting and gathering to farming and herding (e.g., Bailey and Milner, 2002; Erlandson, 2001; Renouf, 1998).
 Globally, this transition was much more than a mere shift in where food came from.
 It was a change in the way people lived on the land, which, in turn, allowed them to stay in one place longer than previously possible.
-That led to shifts to more permanent housing, the emergence of true villages, and increases in social structure.
-In short, this transition is about when we became “us”.
+That led to shifts to more permanent housing, the emergence of true villages, and increased social structure.
+In short, this transition is about when we became “us.”

 Usually thought of as one culture (the “more advanced” agriculturalist) replacing another (the “more primitive” hunter/ gatherers), there is increasing evidence to suggest these cultural systems existed at the same time and place (Bicho et al., 2013; Price, 2015).

 The Mesolithic-Neolithic transition remains one of the most controversial issues in prehistory archaeology, attracting significant archaeological debate and extensive research.
-The common-held belief is that hunter-gatherers disappeared from Central Portugal around 7,000 years ago, and later, farmers and herders settled the area.
+The common-held belief is that hunter-gatherers disappeared from Central Portugal around 7,000 years ago, and later, farmers and herders settled in the area.
 But now, archaeologists are uncovering clues contradicting this.

-By analyzing bone tools, shells (and other evidence of food-types consumed), ornaments and human remains, researchers will trace the transition between these periods to better understand the complex changes not only in technology and subsistence, but also in how people thought about themselves and the world around them, as well as the nature of their social interactions.
+By analyzing bone tools, shells (and other evidence of food types consumed), ornaments, and human remains, researchers will trace the transition between these periods to better understand the complex changes not only in technology and subsistence but also in how people thought about themselves and the world around them, as well as the nature of their social interactions.

 Research Aims